Granola-Team/site/src/astro/src/pages/faq.md

 - This is accomplished by using recursive composition of Zero Knowledge proofs that are generated with every block, guaranteeing a constant, size, and hence, a succinct chain.

 # *How is Mina’s blockchain only 22kB?*
 - Mina's blockchain is unique in that it maintains a constant size of 22kB.
-It accomplishes this by recursively composing Zero Knowledge proofs (TODO: add more)
+It accomplishes this by recursively composing Zero Knowledge proofs (TODO: add more // I added the paragraph below and we can work on combining/mixing)
+- Mina's blockchain is small in size because it uses a novel consensus mechanism called "Proof of Stake Snapshots" that reduces the amount of data that needs to be stored by each node in the network.
+Essentially Mina Protocol takes the equivalent of a digital snapshot of the previous blocks and then puts that “photo” of the previous blocks together with the new transaction.
+This mechanism allows Mina to produce small block sizes and reduce the amount of data that must be stored to maintain the security and integrity of the blockchain.
+Additionally, Mina uses a compact Merkle tree data structure to store the blockchain state, further reducing the storage requirements for each node.

 # *What language are zkApps developed in?
 Is it hard to learn?*
 - ZkApps are typically developed in the programming language Solidity, which is a contract-oriented programming language for writing smart contracts on the Ethereum platform.
 Solidity has its own unique syntax and features that one needs to learn.
 Usually programmers and software engineers learn Javascript/TypeScript before moving onto more difficult languages, such as Solidity.